 1. If using dry beans, the night before, bring the beans to a boil, take them off the heat source and let soak the beans in a bowl large enough for them to expand into, and fill the bowl to the brim.
 Soak overnight.

-3. Add the onion, celery, garlic, and sage leaves.
-Saute until the onion is soft and translucent, about 5-7 minutes.
+3. To the hot fat add the onion, celery, garlic, and sage leaves.
+Sauté until the onion is soft and translucent, about 5-7 minutes.
 Add the white wine and cook until it completely evaporates.

 4. Drain the beans and add to the pot, along with the bay leaf.

-5. Cover with 4 cups of chicken stock and bring to a boil before reduce the heat to a simmer, cooking until the beans are tender, about 1- 1½ hours.
+5. Cover with 4 cups of chicken stock and bring to a boil then reduce the heat to a simmer, cooking until the beans are tender, about 1- 1½ hours if using dry beans, 30 to 45 minutes if using reconstituted/canned beans.
 Season with salt and pepper.

 Tilt the pot, and remove most of the residual oil with a spoon.